-Tour round the circular bed past a Laburnum next to a White Wisteria, Longissima Alba,.
-They are underplanted with a mixture of grasses.
+Tour round the circular bed past a Laburnum next to a White Wisteria, Longissima Alba, they are underplanted with a mixture of grasses.
 Also note the Clematis Anniversary on the frame of the Wisteria.
-Then down the gravel path, past the wall for FIGS on your left, and through the gap between the ‘COTTAGE ORNÉE’, take a quick view of compost bins and the cool house, planted as a Peach house and a range of tomato’s and other salad crops in the summer and as a frost-free house in the winter.
+Then down the gravel path, past the wall for FIGS on your left, and through the gap between the ‘COTTAGE ORNÉE’, take a quick view of compost bins and the cool house, planted for a Peach and a range of tomato’s and other salad crops in the summer and as a frost-free house in the winter.
 Go back into the Kitchen Garden and wander here for a while before returning to the main garden.
-Try not to get mugged by the Bantams looking for food.

 Re-enter the Flower Garden through the GREEN DOOR up to your left to find the square FISHPOOL with its fountain.
 The bed on your left-hand side is a mixed herbaceous group of plants mainly white and cream, on the right-hand side is a ROCK GARDEN planted with foliage plants to complement the textures and colours of the rocks, rather than for the flower colours.
 Now you may step back a small way turn to your left, with the SILVER bed on your left, and through the RUINED ARCH.
 (Built 1993) One side of this Arch sports a deliciously scented WATTAKAKA. turn left, up the wide steps, past a pair of old French Vases onto the CROQUET LAWN facing the house.
 Looking from here, the bed across to your left, alongside the white pergola, 'features' bronze foliage and white flowers.
 The bed under the Beech Tree 'features' silvers, pinks, reds and mauves.
 The central raised square bed displays the whole palette of colours used in this part of the garden – white, pink, pale yellow and mauve and over to the right, below the High Terrace, the bed 'features' mainly yellow and apricot with slashes.
 But most of these beds also contain a little ‘catalyst’ colour of pink and blue to heighten the effect of dominating colour.
 The retaining wall across the end of the Croquet Lawn is built with pockets that back into an infill of good quality soil, so that it can support some shrubs and other plants.

-Walk down across the lawn and down the grass slope to the SMALL URN standing in its little lake of BLUE LOBELIA surrounded by Pink, Blue and Mauve Hydrangeas, also in this border to the left stands a handsome clump of ARUNDO DONAX, the Giant Reed.
+Walk down across the lawn and down the grass slope to the SMALL URN, also in this border to the left stands a handsome clump of ARUNDO DONAX, the Giant Reed.
 Return up the pathway on the opposite side is a dramatic variegated version of the ARUNDO DONAX.
 This bed has been replanted in 2017 as a mainly white and Cream bed.
 Through the last of the flowery alleys, out through another green door and back into the COACHYARD.